Deep Lake: a Lakehouse for Deep Learning: Deep Lake System Overview

 \subsection{Tensor Query Language}

 Querying and balancing datasets is a common step in training deep learning workflows.
-Typically, this is achieved inside a dataloader using sampling strategies or separate pre-processing step to sub-select the dataset.
+Typically, this is achieved inside a dataloader using sampling strategies or separate pre-processing steps to sub-select the dataset.
 On the other hand, traditional data lakes connect to external analytical query engines \cite{photon} and stream Dataframes to data science workflows.
 To resolve the gap between the format and fast access to the specific data, we provide an embedded SQL-like query engine implemented in C++ called Tensor Query Language (TQL).
-We parse SQL query into a computational graph of tensor operations, provide the query plan to the scheduler and execute the query.
-Execution of the query can be delegated to external tensor computation frameworks such as PyTorch \cite{pytorch} or XLA \cite{XLA} and efficiently utilization underlying accelerated hardware.
+An example query is shown at Fig. \ref{fig:query_example}.
+While SQL parser has been extended from Hyrise \cite{hyrise} to design Tensor Query Language, we implemented our planner and execution engine that can optionally delegate computation to external tensor computation frameworks.
+The query plan generates a computational graph of tensor operations.
+Then the scheduler, executes the query graph.
+Execution of the query can be delegated to external tensor computation frameworks such as PyTorch \cite{pytorch} or XLA \cite{XLA} and efficiently utilize underlying accelerated hardware.
 In addition to standard SQL features, TQL also implements numeric computation.
 There are two main reasons for implementing a new query language.
-First, traditional SQL does not support multidimensional array operations such as computing mean of the image pixels or projecting arrays on a specific dimension.
-TQL solves this by adding Python/NumPy style indexing, slicing of arrays, and providing large set of convenience functions to work with arrays, many of which are common operations supported in NumPy.
-Second, TQL enables a deeper integration of the query with other features of the Deep Lake, such as version control, streaming engine, and visualization.
-For example, TQL allows querying data on the specific versions or potentially across multiple versions of a dataset.
-TQL also supports specific instructions to customize visualization of the query result or seamless integration with the dataloader for filtered streaming.
-Embedded query engine runs along with the client either while training a model on a remote compute instance or in-browser compiled over WebAssembly.
+First, traditional SQL does not support multidimensional array operations such as computing the mean of the image pixels or projecting arrays on a specific dimension.
+TQL solves this by adding Python/NumPy-style indexing, slicing of arrays, and providing a large set of convenience functions to work with arrays, many of which are common operations supported in NumPy.
+Second, TQL enables deeper integration of the query with other features of the Deep Lake, such as version control, streaming engine, and visualization.
+For example, TQL allows querying data on specific versions or potentially across multiple versions of a dataset.
+TQL also supports specific instructions to customize the visualization of the query result or seamless integration with the dataloader for filtered streaming.
+The embedded query engine runs along with the client either while training a model on a remote compute instance or in-browser compiled over WebAssembly.
 TQL extends SQL with numeric computations on top of multi-dimensional columns.
 It constructs views of datasets, which can be visualized or directly streamed to deep learning frameworks.
-Query views, however can be sparse, which can affect streaming performance.
+Query views, however, can be sparse, which can affect streaming performance.